Kisona Selvaduray: Injuries

 In 2014, she suffered a torn anterior cruciate ligament (ACL) at the World Junior Championships in Alor Setar, and was forced to undergo surgery a year later.
 She also sustained a medial collateral ligament (MCL) and a posterior cruciate ligament (PCL) injury on the right knee.

 Personal life

-Kisona was born in Seremban, Negeri Sembilan to S. Valarmathi and police officer, A. Selvaduray.
+Kisona was born in Seremban, Negeri Sembilan to housewife, S. Valarmathi and police officer, A. Selvaduray.
 She is the youngest of four siblings.
+Her love for the badminton grew as she watched her parents and siblings play regularly.
+She only took the sport seriously when she was studying at SJK (C) Yuk Hwa, Kuala Klawang.
+Kisona first grabbed attention when she captured the singles and doubles (with Kelly Siow) titles in the 2009 Malaysia Schools Sports Council (MSSM) badminton tournament in Kangar, Perlis when she was only 10-years-old, making her the youngest-ever champion in the history of the tournament.

-She is fluent in four languages - Tamil, Bahasa Malaysia, English and Mandarin.
+She is fluent in four languages namely Tamil (mother tongue), Bahasa Malaysia (national language), English and Mandarin.
 Due to her fluency in Mandarin, she was invited to join the Negeri Sembilan Chinese Recreational Club (NSCRC) after winning the 2019 SEA Games gold medal.